With North American trade agreement under review, report calls for expanding list of professionals eligible for special work permits

 Published: February 11, 2026

-As North America’s major free trade agreement enters review, stakeholders are calling for an expansion of the list of occupations eligible for special work permits.
+As North America’s major free trade agreement enters review, stakeholders are calling for the “modernization of the existing list of covered professionals to reflect digital and clean‑tech professions.”

 The agreement, typically referred to as the Canada-US-Mexico Agreement (CUSMA) in Canada or as the United States-Mexico-Canada Agreement (USMCA) in the United States, succeeded the former North American Free Trade Agreement (NAFTA) in 2020, and provides for facilitated work permits for professionals in select medical, technological, and white-collar occupations.

-Under CUSMA, workers of 63 occupations can obtain work permits under Canada’s International Mobility Program (IMP), making it much easier for them to obtain work authorization than going through the Temporary Foreign Worker Program (TFWP), which requires an employer to obtain a favourable result in a labour market impact assessment (LMIA) for each worker for which they want to obtain a work permit.
+Under CUSMA, workers of eligible occupations can obtain CUSMA professionals work permits under Canada’s International Mobility Program (IMP), making it much easier for them to obtain work authorization than going through the Temporary Foreign Worker Program (TFWP), which requires an employer to obtain a favourable result in a labour market impact assessment (LMIA) for each worker for which they want to obtain a work permit.

 Under the current agreement, workers in the following professions are eligible for these special work permits: